ciglenecki/lumen-audio/README.md

 - [ ] research audio augmentations
 - [ ] research classical audio features
-- [ ] implement SVM model which uses classical audio features for mutlilabel classification
-  - [ ] research if SVM can perform multilabel classification or use 11 SVMs

 Else
 - audio features in the context of traditional approach => baseline